Here’s a look at the life of Christine Lagarde, president of the European Central Bank.

 June 19, 2007-June 28, 2011 - Is the first woman to serve as the Minister of Finance, Economy and Trade in France.

 July 5, 2011 - Begins her five-year term as managing director of the IMF.
-The IMF discloses that Lagarde will receive a salary of $467,940 per annum after taxes and an annual allowance of $83,760 for living expenses.
+The IMF discloses that Lagarde will receive an annual salary of $467,940 after taxes and an annual allowance of $83,760 for living expenses.

-August 27, 2014 - Lagarde releases a statement announcing that she has been placed under formal investigation in France for her alleged involvement in a long-running fraud case that stems from 2008 when she was finance minister under former French President Nicolas Sarkozy.
-Prosecutors believe that Lagarde was negligent in dealing with a case in which a supporter of Sarkozy -- Bernard Tapie -- was awarded a settlement worth 285 million euros plus interest.
+August 27, 2014 - Lagarde announces she has been placed under formal investigation in France for her alleged involvement in a long-running fraud case that stems from 2008 when she was finance minister under former French President Nicolas Sarkozy.
+Prosecutors believe that Lagarde was negligent in dealing with a case in which a supporter of Sarkozy – Bernard Tapie – was awarded a settlement worth 285 million euros plus interest.
 Prosecutors believe Lagarde gave Tapie preferential treatment.